trmckay/halogen/readme.md

 ## Documentation

-The documentation is continually built and available at [https://www.trmckay.com/pentoxide](https://www.trmckay.com/pentoxide/index.html).
+The documentation is continuously built and available at [https://www.trmckay.com/pentoxide](https://www.trmckay.com/pentoxide/index.html).

 The preferred method for building locally is with Docker.
 Use it with `make docs`.